 A risk vs return analysis of my p2p lending portfolio

 In the past year, I’ve tried out almost 30 European p2p lending platforms.
-In broad lines, they all follow the same business model: I lend money through them, I get paid interest, and they get a fee.
+In broad lines, they all follow the same business model: I lend money through them and I get paid interest, and they get a fee.
 But how do I rank them?
-If I was to make a top 10 on risk vs return, I know intuitively which platforms would get into that list.
+If I was to make a top 10, I know which platforms would get into that list.
 I know Mintos would be my top 1 platform, but why is that?

 Since I was trying to be objective, I made a list of criteria that make me like or not a specific platform.
 I also gave them a score for each category, and then I ranked them according to the score.

 This scoring is not intended to be something similar to S&P ratings.
 They’re professionals with decades of experience in the lending business, while I’m just an amateur with some funds to spare.
 I’m using this scoring to understand better how I make investing decisions, and what are the criteria I’m using.
 In a way, this scoring is more about me than about the p2p lending platforms.

 After giving it some thought, I realized these are the most important criteria I’m considering when investing in a p2p lending platform: transparency, loan security, track record, liquidity, account security, diversification, and returns.

 Keeping 10.000+ investors happy and actively communicating with them is expensive.
 However, there are a few things p2p lending platforms do to make their operations more transparent and build trust with their investors.

 The platform is open about its financials